Asymptotic properties and approximation of Bayesian logspline density estimators for communication-free parallel computing methods: Introduction

 The paper is arranged as follows.
-In Section \ref{section:not_hyp} we set notation and hypotheses that form the foundation of the analysis.
-In Section \ref{section:Mise_pbar_anl} we derive an asymptotic expansion for MISE of the non-normalized estimator, which are central to the analysis performed in subsequent sections.
-We also perform there the analysis of MISE for the full data set posterior density estimator $\phat$.
-In Section \ref{section:num_error}, we perform the analysis for the numerical estimator $\ptil$.
-In Section \ref{section:num_exp} we showcase our simulated experiments and discuss the results.
-Finally, in the appendix we provide supplementary lemmas and theorems employed in Section \ref{section:Mise_pbar_anl} and Section \ref{section:num_error}.
+In Section \ref{section:intro material} we present the basics of logspline density estimation and notions of distance from splines.
+In Section \ref{section:parest} we introduce the parallel logspline estimators for the posterior density.
+In Section \ref{section:main_res} we state the main results that provide the error bounds for the unnormalized and normalized parallel estimators.
+In Section \ref{section::proofs} we provide the proofs of the main results via an asymptotic expansion of MISE.
+In Section \ref{section:num_exp} we showcase our method on both simulated and real-world datasets and discuss the results.
+Finally, in the Appendix we introduce notation and hypotheses that form the foundation of the analysis, as well as supplementary material.